-If the dean makes the decision, and if the student or the professor are not satisfied that the dean's decision is fair and just, either may initiate an appeal to the Academic Appeals Committee by notifying the Vice President for Academic Affairs in writing of the appeal within one week of the dean's decision.
-The dean will present a copy of the original appeal and any documents submitted by the professor or gathered in evidence prior to the dean's decision.
+If the dean makes the decision, and if the student or professor is not satisfied that the dean's decision is fair and just, either may initiate an appeal to the Academic Appeals Committee by submitting information through the Student Complaints system within one week of the dean's decision.
+The dean will present any documents submitted by the professor or gathered in evidence prior to the dean's decision that are not available through the Student Complaints system.

-The Academic Appeals Committee may discuss the matter with the student and professor individually.
+The Academic Appeals Committee will discuss the matter with the student and professor individually.
 The Academic Appeals Committee will decide the matter as soon as is reasonably practicable, but in no event longer than four weeks after the matter is submitted to it.
-After review, the decision of the Academic Appeals Committee is final and must be reported in writing to all involved parties by the Vice President for Academic Affairs.
+After review, the decision of the Academic Appeals Committee is final and must be reported in writing within a week of the decision to all involved parties and to the Chief Academic Officer.

-The time periods noted above may, in each instance, be extended due to extenuating circumstances or when the time period runs during school holiday periods, such as Christmas or summer break
+The time periods noted above may, in each instance, be extended due to extenuating circumstances or when the time period runs during school holiday periods, such as Christmas or summer break.